 The Probus Club of Melbourne North meets regularly on the fourth Tuesday of each month (excepting December) at 10:30 am at the Waterloo Cup Hotel, at the corner of Maribyrnong Road and Scotia Street, Moonee Ponds.
 Ample free parking is available in the car park behind the hotel, with access from Scotia Street.
 Members of the club enjoy many other activities – explore the links above.
 Guests are welcomed at general meetings and activities of the Club.
 A Club business meeting is held first, followed by morning tea and then a guest speaker.
 The majority of members at each meeting like to remain for lunch in the bistro at the Waterloo Cup Hotel.

-For further information about the Yooralla ILC please click here.
+For more information about Australian Wildlife Conservancy, please click here.